-Responsible Employee - A University employee who has the duty to report incidents of and information reasonably believed to be Sexual Misconduct to the Title IX Coordinator.
-All employees are Responsible Employees except Confidential Employees.
+Responsible Employee - A University employee who has the duty to promptly report incidents of and information reasonably believed to be Sexual Misconduct to the Title IX Coordinator.
+All employees are Responsible Employees except Confidential Employees or police officers when a victim uses a pseudonym form (as outlined in Section 5.1(B) of this Policy).
 Responsible Employees include all administrators, faculty, staff, resident life directors and advisors, and graduate teaching assistants.
-Responsible Employees must report all known information concerning the incident to the Title IX Office, and must include whether a Complainant has expressed a desire for confidentiality in reporting the incident.
+Responsible Employees must report all known information concerning the incident to the Title IX Coordinator, and must include whether a Complainant has expressed a desire for confidentiality in reporting the incident.